-At Alton College on the Art & Design A-Level you will study:
+At HSDC Alton on the Art & Design A Level you will study:

-Lesson activities include plenty of time to develop your ideas and imagery with guidance from tutors alongside workshop sessions where new skills are delivered and critical discussion of student’s and artist’s work.
+Lesson activities include plenty of time to develop your ideas and imagery with guidance from tutors alongside workshop sessions where new skills are developed and critical discussion of students' and artists' work.
 You are encouraged to work in a range of media such as drawing, painting, collage, digital, 3D and printmaking.
 Art is directly relevant to a wide range of careers from Architect to Tattooist.
 The creative and independent way of thinking Art encourages is valuable in all walks of life.

 60% personal investigation and 40% externally set task.

 The externally set task includes a 15 hour practical controlled exam.

 Printing and art materials approximately £15 - £20/term.
 Optional trips from £15 each.
 There is an annual overseas Creative Visual Arts department trip.

 Everyone at the College was really helpful, and there’s lots of facilities, meaning it’s very easy to get your work done on time, and get good grades.
 The teaching and support was excellent, they were always on top of it, and made sure you got work done on time and you were challenged.
 Everyone is friendly and its really diverse, meaning you can get involved in lots of different things.Conor Ward, BTEC student